p91g/patrick-moore.github.io/_pages/about.md

 During my PhD, I developed an appreciation for versatile modeling techniques, which provided ample opportunities for experimentation.
 Generalised Additive Models (GAMs) played a large role in my research for inference purposes and in managing the intricacies of spatial data.
 I am fascinated with comparing the results of statistical models to ML algorithms, exploring both their accuracy and explainability.

 To apply my predictive model results, I designed several optimization solutions to allocate bikeshare stations.
-I used an evolutionary algorithm, incoporating built environment data, improving system efficiency, enhancing user demand and accessibility.
+I used an evolutionary algorithm, incoporating built environment data to improve system efficiency and enhance user demand.

 I particularly enjoy bringing my data to life visually, whether that be a dashboard, an interactive map or exploring a plotting library.